JorjaFox/library/content/posts/news/2011/csi-files-03.md

 **CSI Files**: I've seen the first two episodes of the season and they're really fantastic.
 What do you think of the scripts so far?

 **Fox**: I think the scripts are spectacular; really spectacular stuff so far.
 Grosser than ever.
 You know every time I think that they can't out-gross themselves anymore, they do. **Melissa** [**Byer**, Co-Executive Producer] and **Treena** [**Hancock**, Co-Executive Producer], watch out for those two.
 They have two of the darkest minds that I've ever met.
 [Laughs.]
-They're really unassuming, sweetâ¦ like you would never in a million years think these two ladies were writing for *CSI* and writing some of our darkest stuff.
+They're really unassuming, sweet... like you would never in a million years think these two ladies were writing for *CSI* and writing some of our darkest stuff.

 **CSI Files**: One of my favorite moments of the season so far is Sara teasing Morgan (**Elisabeth Harnois**) about her driving in episode two.
 The smirk you two exchange is worth a million bucks!